Worried about your child getting cavities? Dental sealants from Dr. Derek Boyes may be the best way to protect your child’s teeth from decay.

 Some kids simply have weaker enamel than others due to genetic factors.
 Sealants are a great way to add another layer of protection to their teeth and fight back against tooth decay.

-Next, Dr. Boyes will apply a thin layer of dental sealant resin to your child’s rear teeth using a special brush.
+Next, Dr. Ian Marion will apply a thin layer of dental sealant resin to your child’s rear teeth using a special brush.
 Sealants are usually applied to the rear teeth.
 This is because the rear teeth are very large and have deep pits and grooves that make them more susceptible to tooth decay.

-Once he has painted the sealant material onto your child’s teeth, Elk Grove and Folsom pediatric dentist Dr. Boyes will shine a UV light into your child’s mouth.
+Once he has painted the sealant material onto your child’s teeth, Elk Grove and Folsom pediatric dentist Dr. Marion will shine a UV light into your child’s mouth.
 This light activates the resin.
 Then, it hardens and forms a strong, protective barrier on their teeth.
 The entire procedure is totally non-invasive, and usually takes less than 30 minutes.